 Rollover Keeps Buffers Inside Categories Not Outside the Budget

-The best thing about rollover budgets is they create small safety nets in each category.
-This way, you don’t need a separate emergency fund for every expense.
+Rollover budgets create small safety nets in each category, so you don’t need a separate emergency fund for every predictable expense.
 When you create a rollover budget, you’re making safety nets for each category.

 To make a zero rollover budget work, start with the must-haves.
 When I first budgeted, I didn’t prioritize.
 This led to overspending on fun stuff and not enough for rent.